 For students one of the most challenging aspects of study is setting up an effective structure which will show good return at exam time, it’s good to make the most of the time put aside for study by putting in place some techniques and routines.
 Effective study habits are very important for achieving satisfactory exam results.
 They help to store information in long-term memory.
 Applying the following rules for studying should help to improve exam results.

 - Keep the area around your desk neat and tidy.
 If possible, the area should also be quiet.
-If you are having trouble finding a quiet place to study, try the local library or park.
-The library is a perfect place to have peace and quiet.
-The park may not be as quiet, but the fresh air can make studying less nerve-racking.
-If noise is unavoidable, then try listening to some relaxing music while studying.
+If you are having trouble finding a quiet place to study, perhaps try an outdoor location, a garden or park could be suitable provided the weather is good.
+If noise is unavoidable, then try listening to some relaxing music or white noise while studying.

 - Sit down for 45 minute intervals, followed by 15 minute breaks.
 Having an easily attainable goal, like sitting for set duration of time, is effective for increasing motivation.

 - Reward yourself if and only if you have met your goal for that study session.
 For example, if you plan to study one chapter and succeed, then you may reward yourself.
-Examples of positive reinforcement are: food, exercise, video-games, etc.
+Examples of positive reinforcement are: healthy snacks, exercise, video-games, etc.

-- Have a scheduled study time for each school day.
+- Have a scheduled study time for each classroom day.
 Remember that one classroom hour should be reinforced by two hours of studying at home.

 - Make corresponding links between your shortened notes and your textbook.
 This will help you to fill in any background information not covered in the notes.

 - Prepare questions about difficult parts that you might be finding problematic.
 These can then be addressed to the teacher or tutor at the next class.

-- Put any new words or concepts to use.
+- Put any new words or concepts into practical use.
 The more you use the learned information, the more likely you will be to remember it.
 This is especially true for language classes.